Coronavirus: Small Business Updates and Resources

 Work From Home Assessments: Has your top employee all of a sudden become a challenge?
 If you are struggling to manage your work-from-home team, this free assessment can help you capitalize on your teams’ strengths.
 Each report contains a personalized communication style page, tips for working remotely based on their dominant communication style, and four pages of communication tips for working with other styles remotely.

-COVID-19 Survival Plans: Business as usual may be a thing of the past.
+COVID-19 Preparedness Plans: Business as usual may be a thing of the past.
 Professional consultants are available to assist with detailing how you will implement the following, at a minimum: infection prevention measures; prompt identification and isolation of sick persons; engineering and administrative controls for social distancing; housekeeping, disinfecting and decontamination; communications and training for managers and workers; and provision of management and supervision necessary to ensure effective implementation of the survival plan.

 Student Teams: Working with Student Teams is a mutually advantageous situation for all parties involved.
 Each project is assigned a Florida SBDC at USF business consultant to oversee the project.
 This program lasts one semester.
 During the semester, the student team will prepare an individualized product, based on the business’ needs and selected team.